Table of content:

 3. German education has an image problem

 The German model of dual studies is gradually losing its appeal.
 More school leavers are going to university and thus education and advanced education occupations are falling by the wayside.
 According to the Bundesinstitut für Berufsbildung (BIBB), the number of young people seeking dual studies fell again by 4,800 (-0.9%) to 540,900 compared to 2020.
-The demand for studies seats thus reached a new low since 1992, when data was first available for reunified Germany.
+The demand for study seats thus reached a new low since 1992, when data was first available for reunified Germany.
 This professional category is missing from the labour market and this is another reason for the shortage of skilled workers.

 4. Digitalisation as driver